wangziqi2013/wangziqi2013.github.io/_posts/2021-10-02-openlambda.markdown

 The paper begins with a discussion on the current commercial offering of serverless, namely, Amazon Lambda.
 Generally speaking, Lambda is a serverless platform that allows individual functions to be uploaded by users, which will also be individually scheduled anywhere on the cloud, triggered by external events.
+There are two major benefits of Lambda compared with conventional web applications.
+First, Lambda functions are written in high level languages, and the source file is typically small.
+It is therefore convenient to dispatch function code across the cloud, and then start execution with a language interpreter or JIT engine.